Fourier Neural Networks as Function Approximators and Differential Equation Solvers: Numerical studies

-We use $4$ nodes in the hidden layer and the FNN captured the first five nodes of the Fourier decomposition (if we count the $0th$ node).
-We show in table (\ref{tab:tabfnnx2}) the values obtained for the weights and the biases.
-We call the hidden layer to output weights and the bias of the output layer FNN coefficients.
-We note that they are $3rd$ order approximations of the Fourier coefficients.
-Figure (\ref{fig:Fnnx2}) is a good visual representation of the quality of that approximation.
+Using $4$ nodes in the hidden layer, the FNN captures the first five modes of the Fourier decomposition (if we count the $0$th mode).
+We show in Table\myref{tab:tabfnnx2} the values obtained for the weights and the biases.
+We denote by FNN coefficients the hidden layer to output weights and the bias of the output layer.
+We note that they are approximations of the Fourier coefficients with an order of magnitude of $1e-3$.
+Figure\myref{fig:Fnnx2} shows an error bar plot for the exact Fourier coefficients against the error from the FNN coefficients and provides a qualitative assessment of the approximation.